 Do you need the best Houston drug crime defense attorney for a case in Harris County, Montgomery County or Fort Bend County?

-Contact our law firm today for a free and confidential legal review of your case.
+Contact our law firm today for a confidential legal review of your case.
 We may be able to have your charge reduced or even dismissed based on the circumstances of your case, which may simply be a matter of your being in the wrong place at the wrong time, and the drugs weren’t yours.
 Or perhaps police made an illegal search and seizure.

 In any event, keep in mind that a charge is NOT a conviction.
 You are innocent until proven guilty, and you have legal rights.
 Talk to a skilled defense lawyer who can ensure your legal rights are protected when it comes to a Texas or federal charge of manufacturing illegal drugs.